BXS-86/kernel/readme.txt

                       ---- A simple, monolithic kernel for the BXS/86 Operating System. ---- Kernel created for the BXS/86 operating system.
 Supports x86_64 architecture only.
 It has a BSD-like API, support for many file systems and much more.
 Can render VGA graphics and eight-bit full graphics.
 Able to work on devices with modern processors.
 Unix-like kernel.
+There is full support for ext4 and USB ports.